vOptSolver/vOptLib/README.md

 vOptLib (short for vector optimization library) is a collection problem instances for benchmarking multi-objective solvers.
 It covers a variety of Multiobjective linear optimization problems (multiobjective combinatorial problems, multiobjective integer linear programs, multiobjective mixed integer programs).

-Available online since 1998, and redesigned in 2017, the repository is currently maintained by Xavier.Gandibleux@univ-nantes.fr and Anthony.Przybylski@univ-nantes.fr  If you have produced your own instances and you would like to become contributor to vOptLib with your collection, please do not hesitate to contact us.
+Available online since 1998, and redesigned in 2017, the repository is currently maintained by Xavier.Gandibleux@univ-nantes.fr  If you have produced your own instances and you would like to become contributor to vOptLib with your collection, please do not hesitate to contact me.

 ## News
+	03-Sep-2022: instances of 0/1 uncapacited facility location problem uploaded
 	12-Jul-2021: instances of set partitioning problem uploaded
 	02-Sep-2017: moved from gitlab to here (repository on gitlab will be closed soon)
 	05-May-2017: New repository launched.